beNative/git-automation/FUNCTIONAL_MANUAL.md

 -   **Edit JSON:** You can directly modify the raw JSON configuration.
 Be cautious, as invalid JSON will prevent settings from being saved.
 After saving, the application will restart to apply the changes.
 -   **Export Settings:** Click the "Export Settings" button to save your current configuration into a compressed `.zip` archive.
 This is useful for creating backups or sharing your setup.
 -   **Import Settings:** Click the "Import Settings" button.
-You can select either a `.zip` archive (created via the export feature) or a raw `settings.json` file to restore a configuration.
+You can select a `.zip` archive (created via the export feature) or a raw `.json` file to restore a configuration.
 This will overwrite your current settings and restart the application.